What Is the Relationship Between Hanukkah and Christmas?

 • Food associated with Hanukkah is often cooked in or made with oil, such as the traditional jelly-filled donuts and latkes.
 This signifies the miracle of God providing enough oil to keep the Hanukkiah lit for eight days.
 Traditional recipes of brisket and kugel, among others, are also included in the festive eight-day occasion.

-• Food associated with Christmas is sweets and baked goods: such as cookies, fudge, candies, and pies.
-Recipes that have been passed down from generation to generation make their way to tables throughout the Christmas season.
+• Food associated with Christmas are sweets and baked goods, such as cookies, fudge, candies, and pies.
+Recipes passed down from generation to generation make their way to tables throughout the Christmas season.

 Symbols